sebastl/http-echo/README.md

-#go-http-echo
+# http-echo

-A simple golang HTTP server to echo requests
+A simple HTTP echo server written in Go.

 ## How to use

-    go run echo.go
+    go run http-echo.go

-This will start the HTTP server running on localhost, port 7893.
+This will compile and start the HTTP server.
+By default, it listens on port 8000.
-To run on a different port, set the `SERVER_PORT` environment variable before running.

-Once running, you can make requests from a browser (or any HTTP client) via `http://localhost:7893/`
+Once running, you can make requests from any HTTP client to `http://localhost:8000/` and the server will echo the request back in the response body.

+To use a different port, specify the desired port as a command-line argument:

+    go run http-echo.go 12345